-Bacteria in the cold
+Bacteria in the Extreme Cold

-“White Mars” – Human Exploration Analogue Research
+White Mars Project – Human Exploration Analogue Research

-Objectives: Similarities exist between the conditions humans encounter on a winter Antarctic expedition and those found in space.
+Similarities exist between the conditions humans encounter on a winter Antarctic expedition and those found in space.
 The objectives of this project, which is made up of around 20 different components, are to examine the physiological and psychological effects of both acute, intermittent exposure to extreme cold and chronic exposure to loss of the day/night cycle, low oxygen levels of the Polar plateau and stresses of living and working in a small group in a hostile, threatening setting.
-The proposed studies include assessment of nutrition and hydration status, measurements of respiratory function and circadian hormonal changes, and monitoring of sleep patterns and the changes in mood and motivation.
+The studies include assessment of nutrition and hydration status, measurements of circadian hormonal changes, and monitoring of sleep patterns and changes in mood and motivation.

 Find out more about the White Mars project here.